-If it is desired that the blower operate at the same speed for heating and cooling, tape off the unused blower lead and install the jumper wire found in the plastic instruction bag.
+If it is desired that the blower operate at the same unused speed for heating and cooling, move blower leads to M1, M2, and/or M3 and install the jumper wire found in the plastic instruction bag.
 Remove the desired blower tap, and install the jumper wire piggyback to the heating speed tap, and straight quick connect to the cooling speed tap.
 Reconnect the desired blower tap to piggyback quick connect.

 The integrated control is factory set to start the circulating air blower 30 seconds after the gas valve is opened.
 The integrated control is factory wired to turn the blower motor off 120 seconds after the gas valve is closed.
 If necessary for comfort, the "off" time may be changed by adjusting the Blower Off jumper on the integrated control.
-See Figure 27 for blower on and off time adjustments.
+See Figure 12 or 13 for blower on and off time adjustments.